jakub-m/llama2-rs/README.md

 # Benchmarking

-I run the "tiny stories" 42M model on Apple M2 Pro 32GB:
+Run on "tiny stories" 42M model

 - 34 tok/s  - no parallelization, no rayon, sequential as it can be. [commit](https://github.com/jakub-m/llama2-rs/commit/44fce5a)